worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0008-01-01-code-review.md

 ## How to receive a review

-+ Seek feedback early
-+ Appreciate the time given to you, help by making small changes
++ Appreciate the time given to you, submit small changes
-+ Drop your ego and don’t be defensive—it’s just code
 + Empathy just as important for you
+  + Don’t be defensive—assume they’re trying to help
-    + They might not be experienced
+  + Reviewer might not be experienced
-    + English might not be their first language
+  + English might not be their first written language

---

-## How to receive a review (continued)

-+ Ask if you don’t understand—discussions are good
++ Discussions what you don’t understand… face to face?
-+ Face time can be much more efficient
-+ Check back with the reviewer after addressing changes
-    + This should generate some positive comments!
++ Resubmit to verify understanding—should get positive comments!

---

-## A good code review is

-+ Supportive
-+ Concise
-+ Focused
-+ Objective

 --